 Both of these reviews do two things.
 One, they let the manufacturer know they need to go back to the original product ASAP.
 But two, they also give competitors an edge in knowing all natural products are important to this particular audience.
 They also know that calendula specifically is an ingredient that has been found helpful.
 If my product has calendula, I would be sure to talk about it in my content marketing efforts, as well as a product description page (or sales page).

 This story can easily be translated to digital products or online course sales.
-And I know, most digital product or online course sales only show the good reviews, but you’ll know what purchasers absolutely love.
+I know that most digital product or online course sales only show the good reviews.
+However, you’ll know what purchasers absolutely love.
 Do they love the bonuses with the course?
 Do they rave about swipe files.
 Maybe they love the workflow that makes the whole process faster and less time-consuming.

 Reviews are where it’s at when it comes to researching content topics.
 Do some research with reviews, and I promise you’ll find some content ideas just waiting for you.